- Nómina

 The Salary Method

 With the salary method, the business owner is treated as any other W-2 employee and receives a regular salary.
-Once this salary level is set, it must be paid consistently with the appropriate amount of taxes withheld on both the employee (in this case, the owner) and the business side.
+Once this salary level is set, it must be paid consistently with the proper amount of taxes withheld on both the employee (in this case, the owner) and the business side.

 - Pros: Using the salary method gives you, as an owner, a consistent level of income to meet your personal needs so you can focus on growing your business.
-Taxes are deducted from your paycheck through the same calculations as if you were an employee with any other organization, so there are unlikely to be surprises at tax time.
+Taxes are taken out of your paycheck just like they would be if you worked for any other company.
+This means you can expect a smooth process when it’s time to file.

-- Cons: Salaries aren't as flexible as owner's draws, and you can't opt to skip paychecks if your company falls on hard times.
+- Cons: Salaries aren't as flexible as owner's draws, and you can't opt to skip paychecks if your company falls on tough times.
 Giving yourself too high of a salary can also raise red flags with the IRS or future stakeholders.

-According to the IRS, compensation to owners (regardless if it's an owner's draw or salary) must be reasonable.
-This can mean different things to different people, but essentially you should take out what is needed to cover your expenses and what your business can afford.
+According to the IRS, compensation to owners (regardless of if it's an owner's draw or salary) must be reasonable.
+Essentially, you should consider what’s needed to cover your expenses and what your business can afford before you take out any money.

 To calculate the amount of your owner's draw, you should consider a few factors: